 Nina lives with the love of her life – Scott Weber - and four bird dogs up on the mountain on

 the way to Yellowstone.

-Donna Rice is a fourth generation Wyomingite, attorney, and small business owner who lives in Casper.
+Donna Rice is a fourth-generation Wyomingite, attorney, and small business owner who lives in Casper.
 She is pro-life, pro-gun, and pro-Trump.
-She supported the President from day one and will have his back in Washington.
 She believes we must fight back against the “Socialist Squad” who is seeking to change America as we know it – and not for the better.
-Along with life and the Second Amendment, religious liberty, property rights, farming and ranching, border security, and national security will all be top priorities of Donna’s when she goes to Washington and represents the great people of Wyoming.
+Along with life and the Second Amendment, religious liberty, property rights, farming and ranching, border security, and national security are Donna's top concerns as she serves Wyoming.

 Mr. Shuck grew up in Gillette and is proud to be a mighty fighting Camel.
 He attended the University of Wyoming, receiving his undergraduate degree in Business Administration in 1989, and his Juris Doctor from the UW College of Law in 1993.
 Mr. Shuck has practiced law in Wyoming for over 25 years.
 He has worked with some of the larger law firms in the State of Wyoming, as well as serving as Senior Assistant Attorney General and Special Assistant Attorney General representing various State agencies.
 Mr. Shuck formed the Law Office of .
 Brian C. Shuck, P.C. in 2002 and is the principal shareholder.
 His practice includes real estate, water rights, natural resources and public lands issues, contracts, civil litigation, wills, trusts, and estate administration.